aurghya-0/aurghya-0/README.md

 # Hi there 👋, I'm Aurghyadip Kundu!

-I'm an Assistant Professor in Parul Institute of Engineering and Technology, Parul University in Vadodara, Gujarat.
+I'm working as an Assistant Professor of Computer Science and Engineering.
 My focus areas include Education, AI-ML, Automation, JavaScript, and Python.

 ## 👨🏻‍💻 Professional Details
 - 🔭 I'm currently working on "AI-ML and Automation in Healthcare Industry".